 What Did the Scientists Discover?

-“The types of food you consume help your determine the season,” neurologist Dan Levin, the lead author of the study, told BBC Science Focus in an interview.
+“The types of food you consume help your body determine the season,” neurologist Dan Levin, the lead author of the study, told BBC Science Focus in an interview.

 The researchers then compared the effects of different types of dietary fats.
-They found that mice consuming a diet high in saturated fats woke up and began running on wheels only many hours after midnight.
+They found that mice consuming a diet high in saturated fats woke and began running on wheels only many hours after midnight.
 Thus, their internal clocks became increasingly desynchronized from the light schedule as they consumed more saturated fats during the artificial winter.

 “In the wild, seasonal changes in water, light, and temperature completely alter the landscape and force organisms throughout the food chain to adapt.
 One such adaptation is for plants to produce more unsaturated fats to survive the cold.
 This compels herbivores and carnivores to consume and store more of these types of fats,” Dr. Levin remarked.